Start by clicking on "Fill out the template"

-These Terms and Conditions are a legally binding set of rules about use of a website or application.
-They set out how users may use the site or application, and what they can and cannot do on the site or application.
-For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have terms and conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content, and that any liability (such as a defamation claim) should therefore sit with the user.
-In addition, the owner of the site may want to have the ability to terminate the user's account - and this also will need to be explained in the terms and conditions.
+These Terms and Conditions are a legally binding set of rules about the use of a website.
+They set out how users may use the site, and what they can and cannot do on the site.
+For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have Terms and Conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content and that any liability (such as a defamation claim) should therefore sit with the user.
+In addition, the owner of the site may want to have the ability to terminate the user's account - and this also will need to be explained in the Terms and Conditions.

-As well as creating these legally binding rules, the terms and conditions are a valuable opportunity for the owner of the site or application to set out their expectations and to ensure that the site or application continues to operate smoothly.
+As well as creating these legally binding rules, the Terms and Conditions are a valuable opportunity for the owner of the site to set out their expectations and to ensure that the site continues to operate smoothly.

 How to use this document

-In order for the terms and conditions to be legally binding on a user of the website or application, the user will have to actually be aware of them.
-So firstly, they will need to be published on the website or application.
+In order for the Terms and Conditions to be legally binding on a user of the website, the user will have to actually be aware of them.
+So firstly, they will need to be published on the website.

-Websites or applications that use clickwrap agreements often also make sure that the "I agree" box appears on the same page as the entire terms and conditions (so that the user cannot argue that although they checked the box, they did not actually see the terms and conditions).
-It is also common for websites or applications to bring specific terms to the user's attention if those terms might be seen as particularly unfair on the user.
+Websites that use clickwrap agreements often also make sure that the "I agree" box appears on the same page as the entire Terms and Conditions (so that the user cannot argue that although they checked the box, they did not actually see the Terms and Conditions).
+It is also common for websites to bring specific terms to the user's attention if those terms might be seen as particularly unfair to the user.

-Terms and conditions for a website or for a mobile application, once accepted by a user, constitute a contract between the website or application owner and the user.
+Terms and Conditions for a website, once accepted by a user, constitute a contract between the website owner and the user.
 As such, ordinary principles of contract law apply.
 These principles are derived primarily from common law.

 In addition, depending on the nature of the website (and in particular, whether the goods or services being sold are for personal or domestic use), the provincial or territorial consumer law may also apply.